Explain a forecast from time series models with dependence-aware (conditional/observational) Shapley values

 )shapley_values_sd

-data.table with the standard deviation of the Shapley values reflecting the uncertainty.
-Note that this only reflects the coalition sampling part of the kernelSHAP procedure, and is therefore by definition 0 when all coalitions is used.
+data.table with the standard deviation of the Shapley values reflecting the uncertainty in the coalition sampling part of the kernelSHAP procedure.
+These are, by definition, 0 when all coalitions are used.
 Only present when

 extra_computation_args$compute_sd=TRUE